 In this recipe, we’ve proven that your morning brew can be both decadent and healthy.
 With a little chaga mushroom powder, espresso, oat milk, and some homemade vegan ganache, mushroom coffee might be your new favourite drink.

 Have you made this?
 Let us know how you liked it and made it your own in the comments.

 To turn this chagaccino into a Bulletproof coffee, simply replace the cashew butter in the ganache with grass-fed butter and add one to two tablespoons of MCT coconut oil.

-If you opt for adding two tablespoons of MCT oil, you may need to add more chocolate and butter to balance the flavors.
+If you opt for adding two tablespoons of MCT oil, you may need to add more chocolate and butter to balance the flavours.